nwheels-io/NuLink/docs/readme-nuget.md

 ### Linking a package to local sources

-Prior to linking:
+Prior to linking, make sure these conditions are met:

+- package must be first restored from a NuGet feed (this limitation will be removed in upcoming versions)
-- package source code must reside on local machine
+- package source project must be located on the local machine
-- `dotnet restore` with `dotnet build` must be run on the package project
+- either `dotnet restore` or `dotnet build` must be run at least once on the package project

 In terminal, go to directory of project/solution that consumes the package, and run: